Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Mirantis-Guidance.md

 ## Abstract

 Post 22nd Sept, 2022 Service Fabric customers using “with containers” VM images may face service disruptions as Microsoft will remove the “with container” VM images from the Azure image gallery.
-The VM image unavailability would lead to the failure of VM lifecycle management operations such as scale out, re-image, and service healing for Azure Service Fabric (SF) node types based on these VM images.
+The unavailability of VM image will lead to failures of VM lifecycle management operations such as scale out, re-image, or service healing for Azure Service Fabric (SF) node types based on these VM images.

-This guide is for all SF customers using “with container” VM images (list of effected Azure OS images below) and the migration scenarios broadly categorizes customers’ use-cases into a) Running containerized workloads on SF b) Running non-containerized workloads on SF.
+This guide is meant for all SF customers using “-with-Containers” VM OS images (list of effected Azure OS images below) and shows the paths available for migrating existing SF clusters to other OS images; the migration scenarios are broadly categorized based on the customers' usage of the container runtime built into the OS image, into: a) Running containerized workloads on SF, and b) Running non-containerized workloads on SF.

 ## List of affected Azure OS images